 Hector's missions are often the most difficult when done loud, if there's a chance for it to be done stealth at all to begin with.
 That was all part of the plan, according to the Hoxton Revenge Heist.

 Every single one of his heists is a brilliant Xanatos Gambit.
-In Watchdogs, if the gang succeeds, Hector has moved all of his product beyond the reach of the Mendoza Cartel and the FBI meaning they have less leverage over him not to mention that Bain will never believe Hector would risk so much product just to get the gang caught, and if they get caught Hector delivers on his promise.
-In Firestarters, if the gang succeeds, the Mendoza Cartel's cash and weaponry supplies are ruined and the FBI is weakened so that they're more dependent on his continued testimony, and if they get caught, Hector delivers on his promise.
+In Watchdogs, if the gang succeeds, Hector has moved all of his product beyond the reach of the Mendoza Cartel and the FBI; meaning they have less leverage over him, not to mention that Bain would never even consider that Hector would risk so much valuable product just to get the gang caught, and if they get caught Hector delivers on his promise.
+In Firestarters, if the gang succeeds, the Mendoza Cartel's cash and weaponry supplies are ruined and the FBI is weakened so that they're now more dependent on his continued testimony, and if they get caught, Hector delivers on his promise.
 In Rats, if the gang succeeds, the Mendoza Cartel is utterly done for and Hector is unchallenged, and if they fail Hector delivers on his promise.
 The FBI always turn up so fast to the airfield and the meth lab because Hector told the FBI the gang would be there.
 At one point, the gang even walk straight into an FBI branch office.
-The only thing Hector wasn't counting on was that the Payday gang might actually succeed.
+The only thing Hector wasn't counting on was that the Payday gang might actually succeed at every heist.

 It also gives the 'Rats' contract name a whole new layer of meaning - Both sides are rats!